 What will you be focused on in 2018?
 I believe that deciding on what you will focus on will decide the kind of year you have.

 2017 was a year that started in November 2016 for me.
 I, like many other people, assumed I knew the direction the world was moving in.
 There were new challenges ahead that we had to face, but there were also expanding opportunities.
 I did not think Hillary Clinton was the right leader to guide us to this new world but she was a better leader than the alternative, at least she wasn’t looking to take us backward.

 After the election results came in I spent November 2016 in despair and afraid.

 But life went on.
-There was a wedding, the holidays, and a new year which meant to set up new goals.
+There was a wedding, the holidays, and a new year which meant it was time to set up new goals.

 My goals for 2017 was to become more selective about who I associated with.
 Debate less about politics and discuss more issues.
 Make new friends and be an impact in other people’s lives.
 I was going to pay attention and be involved.
 I was going to join the resistance.
 I signed up for every publication, association, and nonprofit that would tell me what I needed to do to fight against the tyranny that was trying to rise.